Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

 \subsection{Literature Review}

-Classical Benders decomposition was introduced by \cite{Benders1962}, and we refer the reader to \cite{RahamaniEt2017} for an extensive survey of applications. \cite{Hooker2000}, \cite{HookerOttosson2003} observed that the concept underlying Benders decomposition could be applied in a much more general setting.
+Classical Benders decomposition was introduced by \cite{Benders1962}, and we refer the reader to \cite{Rahmaniani2017} for a survey of applications. \cite{Hooker2000, HookerOttosson2003} introduced \textit{logic-based Benders decomposition} (LBBD), an ambitious generalisation of classical Benders decomposition.
+They observed that the concept underlying Benders decomposition could be applied in much more general settings.
 Since then, LBBD has been applied with remarkable success to a diverse range of problems.
 We refer the reader to \cite{Hooker2019} for a survey of applications.
+Like classical Benders decomposition, the original problem is partitioned into a master problem and a set of subproblems.
+The master problem is a relaxation of the original problem, and we use new variables to approximate the original objective function.
+At incumbent solutions to the master problem, the subproblems are solved to generate Benders cuts which gradually refine the approximation.
+In our case, the resource allocation decisions will be left in the master problem, and the computation of the performance measures will be relegated to the subproblems.
+The master problem is a mixed integer program (MIP), and we solve the subproblems using discrete-event simulations.